Tnjdh014/web102_prework/README.md

 ## Notes

-- **Understadning Javascript** before this assignment, I had little to no experience in Javascript, so Googling, and ChatGPT were big helps for me to learn the many functions and how to implement them
+- **Understadning Javascript**: before this assignment, I had little to no experience in Javascript, so Googling, and ChatGPT were big helps for me to learn the many functions and how to implement them

-- **Handling Errors**  Debugging and dealing with errors, especially when the codebase grows, was a challenge for me.
+- **Handling Errors**:  Debugging and dealing with errors, especially when the codebase grows, was a challenge for me.
 I had to look at the console to see what was causing the error, and then I had to look at the code Troubleshooting errors and understanding why they occur is a crucial part of the learning process.

-- **Bonus content: Modal** Using a modal to display the game details was a bonus feature that I wanted to add.
+- **Bonus content - Modal** Using a modal to display the game details was a bonus feature that I wanted to add.
 Especially since it was the last thing we learned in WEB101, i wanted to migrate that into this website to stand out from other implenetations of "Sea Monster Crowdfunding" websites.
 Maintaining a consistent UI/UX design throughout the project, especially when dealing with multiple components like modals and forms, can be challenging.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2023] [Tanjeed Hasan]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.